UK Sanctions screening

 Who maintains the UK sanctions list?

-The UK Sanctions List is maintained by the Office of Financial Sanctions Implementation (OFSI), part of HM Treasury.
+The UK Sanctions List is published by the Foreign, Commonwealth & Development Office (FCDO).
+The Office of Financial Sanctions Implementation (OFSI), part of HM Treasury, administers and enforces financial sanctions.
 The legal framework comes from the Sanctions and Anti-Money Laundering Act 2018 and the regime-specific regulations made under it.

 Is UK sanctions enforcement really strict liability?